Death of Pauline Hanna: Closing arguments

 On 16 September, the Crown prosecutor Alysha McClintock delivered the Crown's closing address.
 She argued that Polkinghorne had a history of belittling and gaslighting his wife over trivial matters.
 McClintock also said that Polkinghorne had claimed that the methamphetamine found at the couple's Upland Street address had belonged to her.
 She also argued that Polkinghorne was a master manipulator who knew Hanna's personal routine and had tried to cover his tracks by hanging a fake rope and staging the scene.
-On 17 September, McClintock concluded the Crown's case, arguing that Polkinghorne had murdered Hanna in order to pursue a relationship with his mistress Madison Ahston.
+On 17 September, McClintock concluded the Crown's case, arguing that Polkinghorne had murdered Hanna in order to pursue a relationship with his mistress Madison Ashton.
 She cited Hanna's previous injuries to her nose and head, and bruises on her arm as evidence of a struggle.
 She also reiterated the Crown's evidence that Hanna had told a friend that Polkinghorne had attempted to strangle her in January 2020.

 On 17 September, defence lawyer Rons Mansfield KC began the defence's closing address.
 He reiterated the defence's case that Hanna had a history of mental health issues and had committed suicide.
 Mansfield argued that Polkinghorne had been unfairly treated by the police and questioned the reliability of Victoria Pheasant and John Riordan's account that the defendant had attempted to strangle Hanna.
 On 18 September, Mansfield argued that the Crown had depicted Polkinghorne as a villain and murderer by focusing on his extramarital affairs and methamphetamine consumption.
 Manfield also disputed the Crown's case that Hanna could not divorce Polkinghorne due to her alleged precarious finances and that the defendant's meth consumption had contributed to his alleged murder of Hanna.

 On 18 September, Judge Graham Lang summarised the main arguments of the Crown and defence's cases for the jury and gave the jury directions for considering evidence and testimonies.
 On 19 September, the jury returned to Court to revisit two pieces of audio evidence.
 The first was an audio recording of Hanna telling relatives about her distaste towards Polkinghorne for his extramarital affairs while the second was Polkinghorne's phone call to emergency services after allegedly discovering Hanna's body.
 Following several hours of deliberations between 11am and 4:30 pm, the jury departed for the day.